dmbarbour/awelon/ABC.md

 * made `>` monomorphic, so it operates only on a pair of numbers
 * modify list type from `µL.(1+(elem*L))` to `µL.((elem*L)+1)`

+August 2014
+* swap order of arguments to operator `o`, to better match common use

 ## ABCD

 None yet!
 ABCD will begin after U+00C0, and will develop according to empirical analysis of common subprogram patterns that offer effective compression and optimization benefits.

 ## Under Consideration

-1. Possibly allow affine and relevant properties on the unit token.
+Possibly allow affine and relevant properties on the unit token.
 May still construct with `v`, destroy with `c`, but would limit user's ability to copy with `^` or erase with `%`.
 Might better represent extensible structure.

-2. Possibly swap order of arguments to `o`.
-Because `wo` comes up very often in the ABC, but naked `o` does not (mostly due to binding: `'wo`, and partly because composition off the ABC stack flips the arguments naturally).
-It's a relatively minor change in semantics, and admittedly a minor change to the size of the ABC.
-But I expect I'll feel better about it.